jrcz-data-science-lab/VirtualAnatomy-Documentation/docs/VirtualAnatomy/ExplorerLevel/UI/ClickedOnInfo.md

 **UCPP_ClickedOnInfo**:

-This widget is designed to display a small pop-up so that the user can see the name of the mesh they have selected.
+This widget is designed to display a small pop-up so that the user can see the name of the mesh they have selected as well as preform varius operations on the selected mesh.
 This popup is being managed by the `MeshSelector` class.

 ## Public Properties